Welcome to Year 3

 3G and 3F PE days are Monday and Wednesday and 3P PE days are Monday and Thursday.
 Please come to school in your PE kit on those days: owl house t shirt, shorts, trainers.
 Earrings and jewellery must be removed during PE lessons.
 Providing your child with a water bottle will allow your child to stay hydrated as they enjoy their PE lesson.

-Autumn Term is a busy time of new experiences as the children settle into Y3 life and the new 'normal'.
 Here are some ways that you can help your child keep organised and excel in their learning at school:

 - Avoid lost property by making sure ALL their possessions – especially coats, jumpers and PE uniform - are marked with their name.